equalframework/equal-doc/docs/getting-started/quick-start.md

 define('DEFAULT_APP', 'landing');	// it refers to packages/mypackage/apps/landing.php
 ```

-And we're done, eQual will now display landing.php as default landing page
+And we're done, eQual will now use the landing controller when requesting mypackage.

+To test it, navigate to: [http://equal.local/?show=mypackage](http://equal.local/?show=mypackage)

 ### More learning ressources

 See [*Usage*](../usage/directory-structure.md) and [*Howtos*](../howtos-and-examples/generic-cheat-sheet.md)